c7sepe2/Imalys_ESIS-Software-Tools/documents/README.md

 - [background](background/README.md) material explaining algorithms and concepts

 Unfortunately the entire tutorial is too large to be stored at GitHub.
-Explanations and definitions  are stored locally, the complete tutorial is available at [Zenodo]().
+Explanations and definitions are stored locally, the necessary training data are available at [Zenodo](https://zenodo.org/records/11097359).